patrickroocks/lsystem/README.md

     git clone https://github.com/patrickroocks/lsystem lsystem
     cd lsystem
     /opt/Qt/6.5/gcc_64/bin/qmake CONFIG+=qtquickcompiler
     make qmake_all
     make -j8
     ./lsystemapp/lsystemapp

-Your user-defined configs will be stored in a `config.json` located in the working directory.
+Your user-defined configs will be stored in a `config.json` file located in the working directory.
 Additionally there are some unit tests which can be run by `./test/test`.

-## Developing within QtCreater and Qt Design Studio
+## Developing within Qt Creator and Qt Design Studio

-* The lystem project in QT creator
+* The lystem project in Qt Creator:
 	- First configure the project (`lystem.pro`) using Qt 6.5 or higher.
 	- Add the following custom build step in order to get the newest QML files from the Qt Design Studio project:
 		- Command: `bash`
 		- Arguments: `lsystemapp/util/qml/LsystemQml/copy_qml.sh`
 		- Working Directory: `%{sourceDir}`
-* The QML project in Qt Design Studio
+* The QML project in Qt Design Studio:
-	- run design studio, typicall installed in `/opt/Qt/Tools/QtDesignStudio/bin/qtdesignstudio`
+	- Run design studio, typically installed in `/opt/Qt/Tools/QtDesignStudio/bin/qtdesignstudio`.
-	- open `lsystemapp/util/qml/LsystemQml/LsystemQml.qmlproject
+	- Open `lsystemapp/util/qml/LsystemQml/LsystemQml.qmlproject`.

 ## Build and run (Windows)

-Have a look at the PowerShell Scripts in in `build` directory.
+Have a look at the PowerShell scripts in the `build` directory.

 ## License